 Hanging Your Wren House

 A hanging style house is preferred so that it can be placed outward on a branch to help prevent predators reaching the nest.
+You can utilize the hanging cable that comes attached to your house to hang it as wrens will use a house that freely swings.
 A box house should be mounted on a pole with space in front of the opening, or can also be mounted under an eave to offer additional protection from the elements and predators.

 For best success, we recommend placing your nest boxes by February in the south.
 In northern regions, place your nest boxes by mid to late March for best results.
 Don’t be discouraged if birds don’t begin nesting in them immediately.
 Sometimes it takes time for the birds to discover and start using a house.